ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

-Since clients are not necessarily trusted and have to be constrained by the Web security model, WebTransport imposes certain requirements on any specific transport protocol used.
+Since clients are not necessarily trusted and have to be constrained by the Web security model, WebTransport imposes certain requirements on any specific protocol used.

-Any transport protocol used MUST use TLS {{!RFC8446}} or a semantically equivalent security protocol (for instance, DTLS {{?I-D.ietf-tls-dtls13}}).
+Any WebTransport protocol MUST use TLS {{!RFC8446}} or a semantically equivalent security protocol (for instance, DTLS {{?I-D.ietf-tls-dtls13}}).
 The protocols SHOULD use TLS version 1.3 or later, unless they aim for backwards compatibility with legacy systems.

-Any transport protocol used MUST require the user agent to obtain and maintain explicit consent from the server to send data.
+Any WebTransport protocol MUST require the user agent to obtain and maintain explicit consent from the server to send data.
 For connection-oriented protocols (such as TCP or QUIC), the connection establishment and keep-alive mechanisms suffice.
 STUN Consent Freshness {{?RFC7675}} is another example of the mechanism satisfying this requirement.

-Any transport protocol used MUST limit the rate at which the client sends data.
+Any WebTransport protocol MUST limit the rate at which the client sends data.
 This SHOULD be accomplished via a feedback-based congestion control mechanism (such as {{?RFC5681}} or {{?I-D.ietf-quic-recovery}}).

-Any transport protocol used MUST support simultaneously establishing multiple sessions between the same client and server.
+Any WebTransport protocol MUST support simultaneously establishing multiple sessions between the same client and server.

-Any transport protocol used MUST prevent the clients from establishing transport sessions to network endpoints that are not WebTransport servers.
+Any WebTransport protocol MUST prevent the clients from establishing transport sessions to network endpoints that are not WebTransport servers.

-Any transport protocol used MUST provide a way for servers to filter clients that can access it by checking the initiating origin {{!RFC6454}}.
+Any WebTransport protocol MUST provide a way for servers to filter clients that can access it by checking the initiating origin {{!RFC6454}}.

-Any transport protocol used MUST provide a way for a server endpoint location to be described using a URI {{!RFC3986}}.
+Any WebTransport protocol MUST provide a way for a server endpoint location to be described using a URI {{!RFC3986}}.
 This enables integration with various Web platform features that represent resources as URIs, such as Content Security Policy [CSP].